usefulness/ktlint-gradle-plugin/README.md

 - `chunkSize` - defines how many files will be processed by a single gradle worker in parallel
 - `baselineFile` - points at location of baseline file containing _known_ offenses that will be ignored during `lintKotlin` task execution
-- `ignoreKspGeneratedSources` - indicates if the plugin should automatically register tasks for KSP generated sources (hence triggering compilation tasks).
-This is an incubating, rather primitive workaround for the issue reported: https://github.com/google/ksp/issues/1261.
+- `ignoreFilesUnderBuildDir` - This allows to ignore generated sources.
+This is a workaround for https://youtrack.jetbrains.com/issue/KT-45161.
+Setting the value to `false` restores default behavior and will run ktlint against all sources returned by KGP

 ### Customizing Tasks